 This course builds on Video Production 1 with advanced projects as noted on course syllabus.
+Students will critique and review professional works that address the critical concern of non-violence.
 Students will be required to create a culminating digital portfolio of their work, highlighting their newly learned techniques, combined with artistic voice and expression.